ziginfo/Reaper-OSC-Chataigne-Module/README.md

 Please be aware that, when you change any values in the Parameters (BankTracksCount, SendsCound, FxCount etc etc) you must save the Chataigne-Session and reload the file (cmd-shift-O) !
 Please note also that "Track-Numbers" for the "Track-Actions" are always "relativ numbers" in relationship of the actual active Bank !!

+Have Fun...

+To learn more about Chataigne, please visit : http://benjamin.kuperberg.fr/chataigne/
+And Ben's Youtube channel where you can find tutorials : https://youtu.be/RSBU9MwJNLY